 - In the Nexus window, open the pane or dialog box containing the type of Nexus configuration file you want to manage:

 Nexus UI area Configuration type Configurations folder\file Capture Tools pane Motion capture settings TrialTypes\*.TrialTypes Biomechanics Workflow area of Communications pane Biomechanics workflow CaptureWorkflows\*.CaptureWorkflow Sounds dialog box Sounds settings AudioSchemes\*.AudioScheme Monitors tab in Communications pane Event monitors and actions Monitors\*.Monitors Options dialog box Data view options Options\*.Options Pipeline Tools pane Automated processing operations Pipelines\*.Pipeline System Resources pane System settings Systems\*.System Toolbar Toolbar buttons Toolbars\*.Toolbar (see Important note above) View pane View options and layouts ViewTypes\*.ViewType

-- Depending on whether you want to create a new configuration from scratch or change the current configuration or either:
+- Depending on whether you want to create a new configuration or change the current configuration either: